smythp/intro-command-line/sections/data.md

 Our data set is a list of public domain items from the New York Public Library.
 It's in .csv format, which is a plain text spreadsheet format.
 CSV stands for "comma separated values," and each field in the spreadsheet is separated with a comma.
 It's all still plain text, though, so we can manipulate the data using the command line.

-### Interlude for Jojo's favorite command line trick: tab completion.
+### Interlude for Jojo's favorite command line feature: tab completion.

-When you are navigating in the command line, typing folder names can seem to defeat the purpose of all the professions of easier communication with your comupter.
+When you are navigating in the command line, typing folder and file names can seem to go against this promise of easier communication with your comupter.
 Enter `tab` completion, stage right.
 So far, I've been asking you to type everything carefully, paying close attention to your spelling.
 The way tab completion works is that it fills in *correctly* the remaining characters of a file you begin typing.
 It only works from the point that a file name is distinct -- so if you have intro-to-command-line1.txt and intro-to-commandline2.txt, it will only go as far as it can.
 This trick can help immensely as it will only work if the file already exists.

 Now back to business...